lemmersj/ground-truth-or-daer/kcve/README.md

     python check_kp_locs.py /path/to/dataset/root

 ## Training the seed rejection model
 1. Download the [ClickHere CNN weights](https://drive.google.com/drive/folders/1IwUOCCwhfAG0mGOysIAL0RCvN8rsJ-Z0?usp=sharing) to the model_weights folder.
+You can also use gdown:

+    gdown --id 1VG6eMaKo9JQhQoA4b3fk0Z7jYAkYBW5A

 CH-CNN can also be trained using the [original PyTorch code](https://github.com/mbanani/pytorch-clickhere-cnn).
 2. Set paths in util/Paths.py
 3. Train the model on synthetic and real data: